 Following extensive public consultation with Guildford Borough Council, both East and West Horsley Parish Councils and local residents, an outline application was submitted in April 2019 for determination.

-The Local Plan was adopted in April 2019 in controversial circumstances and identified the site as suitable for release from the green belt for approximately 100 new homes.
+The Local Plan was adopted in April 2019 in controversial circumstances and identified the site as suitable for release from the green belt for approximately 100 new homes in East Horsley.
 Three High Court challenges were submitted, claiming the Council and Planning Inspector had failed to demonstrate the exceptional circumstances required to remove land from the green belt.
 These were dismissed in December 2019.

 David Morris, Planning Director for Catesby Estates said “Lollesworth Fields will provide a range of much needed sustainable new housing for East Horsley, which benefits from excellent commuter links to central London.
 This is a logical site for development in a highly sustainable location and its removal from the green belt was long overdue."